 Ultimately, the combined outcome of running BEAM over successive iterations is a system equilibrium that balances the trade-offs between all resources in the system.

-In the figure above, the resource markets that are functioning in BEAM v0.8.0 are listed.
+In the figure above, the resource markets that are functioning in BEAM v0.5 are boxed in blue.
+Future versions of BEAM (planned for 2018) will include the additional resources boxed in red.